On this page

 Extent of Works

-Works began in November 2019 and are continuing through to March 2020.
+Works began in November 2019 and finished in March 2020.
 You can view the extent of the works on the map below or download the Jackson Court Works Map (PDF) (9.72 MB)

 We partnered with the Victorian Department of Health and Human Services (DHHS) and RMIT’s Healthy Liveable Cities Group to produce a neighbourhood liveability report for Manningham.